SRD-Archive/srd-archive/Microlite 20/Microlite20 Purest Essence (2008, OGL) - Markdown.md

 ## Skills

 There are just 4 skills : Physical, Subterfuge, Knowledge and Communication.
 Roll higher than the given Difficulty Class to succeed.
+(Very easy: 5, Easy: 10, Medium: 15, Hard: 20, Very hard: 25, Nearly
+impossible: 30).

 Skill rank = your level + any bonus due to your class or race.